I like the work and how I’m getting help in the writing center.

 Class visits

 We are happy to swing by your class to talk about the Writing Center.
-We can certainly tailor our spiel to your class or a certain project.
+We can provide writing advice, lead discussions on the writing process, or offer tips for a specific project or paper.
+Depending on tutor availability, we can also lead peer review workshops or small group writing workshops.
 Email us at Pullman.Writing.Center@wsu.edu to discuss.

 Support for instruction and assignments

-We are eager to collaborate with faculty on assignment design, reflective post-consultation assignments, or any other initiative or intervention.
-We’re happy to give support and advice or to just brainstorm with you on writing pedagogy topics.
+We are eager to collaborate with faculty on assignment design, project brainstorming, grading tips, writing process, sequencing, reflective assignments, or any other idea you may have to implement writing across the curriculum and writing within the discipline initiatives in your course.
+You’re not alone!
+We’re happy to provide the writing support you need to bring your idea to life and help manage the labor.
+We’re also here to give support and advice or to just brainstorm with you on writing pedagogy topics.
 Please reach out to the Writing Center Director, Dr. Jeannie Griffin Bennett, at jeanetta.bennett@wsu.edu

 Request a Workshop